telerik/blazor-docs/components/treelist/state.md

 >note If you use [Hierarchical data]({%slug treelist-data-binding-hierarchical-data%}) for the TreeList you need to serialize the current item only and not the entire collection of child items in order not to exceed the size of the LocalStorage.

+>note We support the `System.Text.Json` serialization that is built-in in Blazor.

 >caption Save, Load, Reset TreeList state on every state change.
 Uses a sample LocalStorage in the browser.

 ````Component